History of the Philippine Army: Martial Law

-On September 21, 1972, President Ferdinand Marcos Sr., declared Martial Law to the entire Philippines.
+On September 21, 1972, President Ferdinand Marcos, declared Martial Law to the entire Philippines.
 Armed Forces of the Philippines was given the tasked to put order in the country.
 The widespread of NPA activities in the countryside and anarchy made by nationwide protests, Army together with Philippine Constabulary was deputized to implement the law and most positions in the government was filled by Army officers.